-Facing Harassment Charges
+Facing Harassment Charges in New York?

-Harassment Charges in New York State
+Harassment Charges in New York

-Harassment in the Second Degree (Penal Law § 240.26): An extremely common offense, you can be charged pursuant to this statute in ways that would perhaps seems far from criminal or illegal.
+Harassment in the Second Degree (Penal Law § 240.26): An extremely common offense, you can be charged pursuant to this statute in ways that would perhaps seem far from criminal or illegal.
 According to § 240.26, you are guilty this offense if you have the intent to harass, annoy or alarm some person and you either make physical contact with them, follow a person around in public areas, or engage in a course of conduct of annoyance or alarm to that person without any legitimate reason to do so.
 Notably, a § 240.26 conviction remains on your permanent record and can be consequential when facing future background checks or subsequent prosecutions.

 Aggravated Harassment (Penal Law § 240.30): Frequently, individuals find themselves charged pursuant to this statute, which can manifest itself in relatively innocent and noncriminal ways., following repeated communications made to another person, whether by text, email, or telephone.
 Generally, the government will set out to prove that you communicated with another person in a manner that caused annoyance or alarm, or contacted a person with no purpose of legitimate communication.
 You may also be charged under this statute if you contacted a person because of their race, sexual orientation, gender, or other cultural beliefs.